Summary

 The Challenge

 A founder wanted to build an AI customer service platform.
 The technology was complex and hard to explain in text.
-Regular business plans confused potential backers.
+Traditional business plans confused potential backers.

 The founder knew that 53% of small businesses now use AI-powered chatbots.
 This trend supported the market chance.